An Ensemble Learning Framework for Model Fitting and Evaluation in Inverse Linear Optimization: Introduction

 \section{Introduction}

 Motivated by the growing availability of data that represent decisions, there is an increasing interest in the use of inverse optimization to gain insight into decision-generating processes and guide subsequent decision-making.
-Inverse optimization has been used in several areas, for example capturing equilibrium estimates of asset returns for future portfolio optimization~\citep{ref:bertsimas_or12}, using past electricity market bids to forecast power consumption~\citep{ref:gallego_bidding16}, and estimating incentives to design future health insurance subsidies~\citep{ref:aswani_medicare19}.
+Inverse optimization has been used in diverse fields, for example capturing equilibrium estimates of asset returns for future portfolio optimization~\citep{ref:bertsimas_or12}, using past electricity market bids to forecast power consumption~\citep{ref:gallego_bidding16}, and estimating incentives to design future health insurance subsidies~\citep{ref:aswani_medicare19}.

 Inverse optimization determines optimization model parameters to render a data set of observed decisions minimally sub-optimal for the model.
 The literature considers different settings that vary based on data characteristics (e.g., a single feasible decision or multiple points from different instances) or the optimization model (e.g., a linear or convex forward problem).
 A practitioner also chooses a sub-optimality measure to minimize, of which there exist three main variants.
-The first variant, known as the absolute duality gap, minimizes the difference between the objective values incurred by data and an imputed optimal value~\citep{ref:bertsimas_mp15, ref:zhao_cdc15, ref:gallego_bidding16, ref:esfahani_oo15}.
-The second variant, known as the relative duality gap, minimizes the ratio instead of the absolute difference and has been studied for inverse linear optimization with a singleton data set~\citep{ref:chan_or14, ref:babier_2018a, ref:chan_gof_16}.
-These two methods are referred to as \emph{objective space} models.
+The first variant, known as the absolute duality gap, measures the difference between the objective values incurred by data and an imputed optimal value~\citep{ref:bertsimas_mp15, ref:zhao_cdc15, ref:gallego_bidding16, ref:esfahani_oo15}.
+The second variant, known as the relative duality gap, measures the ratio instead of the absolute difference~\citep{ref:chan_or14, ref:babier_2018a, ref:chan_gof_16}.
+Models using these two measures are referred to as \emph{objective space} models.
 The third variant is a \emph{decision space} model that minimizes the distance between observed and optimal decisions~\citep{ref:aswani_arxiv15, ref:esfahani_oo15, ref:aswani_medicare19}.

-In this paper, we study inverse optimization given an arbitrary data set of decisions for a single linear optimization problem, covering each of the three variants.
-This setting is motivated by the situation of multiple decision-makers solving a single underlying optimization problem, but each with their own individual biases.
-Consider a scenario where optimality in the problem context is subjective and difficult to agree upon by different decision makers, leading to a proxy objective function with subjectively tuned parameters being used.
-Expert decision makers accrue experience to intuit appropriate parameters for the problem, but each decision maker selects slightly different parameters.
-The decision makers are neither solving different problems nor do they have different goals, but rather different approaches to the same problem.
-Here, inverse optimization can leverage decisions from different sources to capture a consensus balancing individual biases.